htmsk138/sheeteria/src/about.md

 ## Support Sheeteria

-Sheeteria doesn't monetise through YouTube ads.
-Sheet music sales and kind donations are supporting its operation.

-You can make a donation via <a href="https://www.buymeacoffee.com/sheeteria" target="_blank" rel="noreferrer" data-label="buymeacoffee-about">Buy Me a Coffee</a>.
+Sheeteria doesn't monetise via YouTube ads.
+If you like the videos, please consider <a href="https://www.buymeacoffee.com/sheeteria" target="_blank" rel="noreferrer" data-label="buymeacoffee-about">buying me a coffee</a>.
+Thank you!

-Even a $1 tip is really encouraging - thank you very much!